Provision of advisory and drafting services to non-government senators.

 During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee.

-- publishing the required reports and digests each Senate sitting week
+- publication each Senate sitting week of the required reports and digests

-- publishing the Delegated Legislation Monitor (every Senate sitting week) and the Disallowance Alert and Scrutiny of Disallowable Instruments Alert (updated online as required)
+- publication of the Delegated Legislation Monitor (every Senate sitting week) and the Disallowance Alert and Scrutiny of Disallowable Instruments Alert (updated online as required)

-The two committees are responsible for examining all bills and disallowable instruments within their jurisdiction.
-The secretariats, assisted by their legal advisers, completed the necessary administrative work to assist the committees to undertake these tasks.
-The Regulations and Ordinances Committee staff processed 2,349 instruments during 2006–07 (2,449 in 2005–06).
-The Scrutiny of Bills Committee secretariat processed 241 bills during 2006–07 (185 in 2005–06) and the committee commented on 112 bills (91 in 2005–06).
+It is the responsibility of the two committees to examine all bills and disallowable instruments within their jurisdiction.
+The secretariats, assisted by their legal advisers, completed all of the necessary administrative work to assist the committees to undertake these tasks.
+The Regulations and Ordinances Committee staff processed 2,982 instruments during 2007–08 (2,349 in 2006–07).
+The Scrutiny of Bills Committee secretariat processed 207 bills during 2007–08 (241 in 2006–07) and the committee commented on 108 bills (112 in 2006–07).

 Public information and parliamentary research